- Getting Started

 The following graph shows how do two kinds of databases work together for NFT tokens:

 In the UTXO model, each token owner transfers a coin they own to another by digitally signing the hash of a previous transaction and the public key (address) of the next owner and adding these to the end of the coin.
 The mechanism is essentially a continual transaction of inputs and outputs where the owner of tokens actually does not directly own the tokens, but rather owns the output to a specific number of tokens that can then be signed over as an input to a new owner who then controls the new outputs.

 As you can see, UTX is great for avoiding double-spending as it is obvious that any input could only be used once.
 But it also has some disadvantages:

 - BTC is not a kind of NTF, it is a FT.
 It is useless to keep a unique id for every UTXO. (everiToken moves it to NFT use.)

 - UTXOs are one-off.
 It's a waste of computing resources and disk volume to store that huge amount of UTXOs.

 Balance-based transaction model is just like what does a bank do.
-You create a account in a bank and then save money into the account.
-The bank changes the balance of your account.
-There is no something like UTXO.
+You create a account in a bank and then save money into the account, then the bank changes the balance of your account.
 It's more efficient than UTXO because it only changes a number in the database.
 But obviously it is not suitable for NFTs.